Academic Update

 “The children are old enough.
 They are our only chance,” Grace said to William, her attorney and closest friend for half her life.
 “If they don’t succeed, 500 years of work will have been for nothing.”
 And with that final statement, Grace Cahill closed her eyes for the last time.

-But on Sept 9, when 500,000 prints of The Maze of Bones hit bookstores simultaneously in the U.S., U.K., Australia, New Zealand and Canada, the official online interactive game will launch as well.
+On Sept 9, when 500,000 prints of The Maze of Bones hit bookstores simultaneously in the U.S., U.K., Australia, New Zealand and Canada, the official online interactive game will launch as well.
 This multimillion dollar marketing campaign features a contest where kids will follow the clues and hunt for answers.
 Scholastic promises more than $100,000 in prizes during the duration of the series.
 And participants who find all 39 clues and uncover the Cahill treasure will compete for the $10,000 grand prize.

 To assist kids on this epic scavenger hunt, Scholastic will offer hundreds of collectible game cards as well as websites containing thousands of pages of background information, blogs written by characters in the story, online games, maps, treasure hunts, and numerous geographical and historical videos.
 Needless to say, this will be a much different childhood story than Nancy Drew.